Samuzero15/shotgun-frenzy-plus/core/readme.txt

 	===) Some more balances to the marine side.
 	===) Drones are back, and with more!
 	===) Kinda Clean code.
 (Lot'sa refactoring)
+	===) The under-used guns are updated for more variety fo selection!
 	===) A Terminal that supports mouse movement!
 And it's easier to mantain!
 	===) Customizable parematers with the sf+ settings!
 	===) Lotta Fixes from the original!